Yonex Comfort Z3 Review: not what I had expected

 As I was getting this shoe I was expecting it to be for casual players looking for a cushioned and protective shoe.

-After testing it, that doesn’t feel like the case and I don’t see which casual player would choose it over the Eclipsion Z3 if they are looking for protection.
+After testing it, that doesn’t feel like the case and I don’t see which casual player would choose it over other options that cost the same.

 Yonex Comfort Z3 compared to other similar shoes